neuman/python-carteblanche/README.md

-WARNING: This readme is out of date in the development branch, please refer to [carteblanche-django-starter](https://www.google.com) for an example project that demonstrates
+This readme will introduce you to Carteblanche and walk you through an example app, please refer to [carteblanche-django-starter](https://github.com/neuman/carteblanche-django-starter) for the full example project.

 python-carteblanche
 ===================